What is the cost to implement AI?

 If you are looking to embark on your journey and want to ensure a cost effective and successful implementation, remember that expert guidance can make all the difference.

-As for custom AI development this does gets somewhat more difficult.
+At DataNorth AI we try to make the cost of AI as transparent as possible, we simply give you the costs for the various packages.
+As mentioned before, for custom AI development this does gets somewhat more difficult.
 Which is why we choose to give you the cost per hour, and our most accurate estimate of the amount of hours.
 This transparency keeps it fair for all parties involved.
-Interested in one of our services?

 Get in touch with us and simply send us a message.